 Our content ID analysts will review all the disputes received and release the claim on the video.
 If you fail to enter the above statement in your YouTube dispute, including the CD Baby username, the claim may be reinstated, so it is very important to include the statement and username.

-Opt-out of CD Baby’s YouTube monetization program completely.
+🔹 As an alternative, you can Opt-out of CD Baby’s YouTube monetization program completely.
 This will remove your music from YouTube’s Content ID program and stop claims from being placed on your channel as well as on any other third-party uploaded videos that contain your music.

 To do this, log into your CD Baby account, click "Sync, YouTube, Facebook & Instagram Licensing" and choose the release you'd like to remove.
 Flip the toggle to the off position for "Collect YouTube Money" and hit "Save Changes."